Motorcycle License in Delaware

 When you take the course you receive training on operating your motorcycle, rules of the road, and special topics on how to stay safe while sharing the road with other vehicles.
 During the course you will take the written test and the road test.

-At any point after you've received your student completion card, you can go to the DMV Office, pay the $8 fee and take the eye exam.
 You don't have to retake the written or road tests because you passed them during the Motorcycle Rider Course.

 With such an excellent program available to Delaware drivers, it is hard to imagine why anyone wouldn't want to take advantage of it.